Substitute teacher arrested on charges of child sexual exploitation

-Arapahoe County Investigators arrested a Littleton substitute teacher on charges of sexual exploitation of children on Friday, according to police.
+Arapahoe County investigators arrested a Littleton substitute teacher on suspicion of sexual exploitation of children on Friday, according to police.

 Arapahoe County Sheriff's Office Internet Crimes Against Children investigators arrested Jose Tomayo, 25, Friday.
 Tomayo is accused of sexual exploitation of children, a class 5 felony.